 Young Filipino feminists: the personal and the sexual are political Published: 15 December 2021 Commentary Educated on diverse gender perspectives by the internet and emboldened by global feminist movements like #MeToo, Filipino youth are boldly pushing the issues of body autonomy and sexuality to the frontlines of the struggle for gender equality.
 With social media as a platform for convergence, alliance and advocacy, they are treading territory that previous feminist movements shied away from.
-By Ana P. Santos
+Ana P. Santos

 Civil Society Organisations in Cambodia: Impact, Challenges and Opportunities Published: 6 December 2021 Background CSOs in Cambodia have had to maneuver in an increasingly repressive environment, but the challenges and failures that they have had to face thus far have led to important reflections and learnings.
-By Sok Leang
+Sok Leang

 Left-wing Liberal Identity Politics in Bosnia and Herzegovina Published: 23 November 2021 In the 1990s, excesses of ethnonationalism led to the devastating Balkan Wars.
 Today, left-wing liberal agents are trying to free themselves from these destructive forces.
-By Marion Kraske
+Marion Kraske

 Introduction Published: 2 November 2021 This dossier provides a diverse selection of strong civil society voices from Cambodia.
 We hope that the analyses and contributions included will lead to a better understanding of the results, impacts and successes of the actions of Cambodian civil society.

 Truly Indispensable!
 The Geneva Refugee Convention at 70 Published: 27 July 2021 Commentary The Geneva Refugee Convention turned 70.
 Hardly anyone feels like celebrating in view of the many violations internationally, but the occasion offers the opportunity to strongly support the Convention’s principles in face of all hostilities, because it stands for nothing less than the protection of refugees.
-By Kirsten Krampe
+Kirsten Krampe

 Sexual and reproductive rights, Volume 11 (only available in German) Published: 14 October 2021 Essay Women's bodies are always the central target of conservative and fundamentalist ideology and practice.
 The individual rights are also shaped by social and cultural norms, legal conditions and, more than ever, also determined by reproductive technologies and medical offers.
 The essay by sociologist Christa Wichterich offers background information and analytical approaches from an international perspective.